kubevela/kubevela.github.io/docs/end-user/components/cloud-services/provider-and-consume-cloud-services.md

 title: Provision and Consume Cloud Services
 ---

+Cloud-oriented development is now becoming the norm, there is an urgent need to integrate cloud resources from different sources and types.
+Whether it is the most basic object storage, cloud database, or load balancing, it is all faced with the challenges of hybrid cloud, multi-cloud and other complex environments.
+KubeVela is perfect to satisfy the needs.

+KubeVela efficiently and securely integrates different types of cloud resources through resource binding capabilities in cloud resource Components and Traits.
+At present, you can directly use the default components of AliCloud Kubernetes(ACK), AliCloud Object Storage Service (OSS) and AliCloud Relational Database Service (RDS).
+At the same time, more new cloud resources will gradually become the default option under the support of the community in the future.
+You can use cloud resources of various manufacturers in a standardized and unified way.

 This tutorial will talk about how to provision and consume Cloud Resources by Terraform.

 > ⚠️ This section requires your platform engineers have already enabled [add-on 'terraform/provider-alicloud'](../../../platform-engineers/components/component-terraform).